 The museum is a real eye-opener and it is a very sombre place.
 My heart hurts a little while looking through each room and gallery.
 There is much to learn by visiting the museum, and not all of it is good.

 Here you will find displays of captured helicopters, planes and tanks of the US Army outside of the main building.
-Once inside, there are many photo and horrendous stories that accompany them.
-There’s even some baby specimens that have been affected by Agent Orange.
+Once inside, there are many photos and horrendous stories that accompany them.
+There are even some baby specimens that have been affected by Agent Orange.
 It is a very sobering place.

-In a smaller building on the grounds, there’s torture devices on display, including a guillotine that the French brought with them.
-Be warned, this place will give you a heavy heart, but it is necessary visiting.
+In a smaller building on the grounds, there are torture devices on display, including a guillotine that the French brought with them.
+Be warned, this place will give you a heavy heart, but it is necessary to visit.

 The Independence Palace